Are you experiencing the signs and symptoms of trauma?

 You are not alone!

 Most of us have experienced trauma…61% of men and 51% of women report traumatic experiences at least once in their lifetime.
 You are not alone!
-The good news is that with the help of a compassionate, experienced therapist you recover from trauma.
+The good news is that with the help of a compassionate, experienced therapist you will recover from trauma.

 I know you can heal, because I did.
 Not only that, but we have more tools now than we have ever had to help people heal from trauma.
 EMDR and Internal Family Systems are two of the approaches that I have been using to help people heal.